metavoid/ZeusPi-mining-dashboard/README.md

 # ZeusPi-mining-dashboard
-Mining dashboard for RaspberryPi with bfgminer fork</a> for scrypt ZeusMiners.
+Mining dashboard for RaspberryPi with bfgminer fork for scrypt ZeusMiners.

 <h2>How to use it?</h2>